HengGao12/BTS_TTA/README.md

 ### Training

 One can directly train a brain tumor segmentation model using codes given in `brats_segmentation_3d.ipynb`.
-The pre-trained model is saved in './model_output'.
+The pre-trained model is saved in `./model_output`.

 ### Test-time Adaptation using Tent

 ```python
 python tta_main.py -method tta -step 1
 ```
+The TTA results are saved in `./log_file`.

 ## Acknowledgments
 Our code is developed based on [MONAI](https://github.com/Project-MONAI/) and [Tent](https://github.com/DequanWang/tent/).